SatviKaul/FUTURE-GADGETS-LAB/README.md

 ## Idea  :bulb: : Easy and Efficient access to Electric Vehicle Charging Station (EVCS)
 As we see there's no time in getting introduced by a bunch of Electric Vehicles (EV) around us.
 Since the new launch would create opportunity for many companies to set up their charging stations around the state.
 The customer (or the owner of the car) may come across a situation when he needs to charge his EV.
-He goes to the nearest EVCS (Electric Vehicle Charging Station) and found a queue and he has to wait in the queue.
+He goes to the nearest EVCS (Electric Vehicle Charging Station) and found a queue and he has to wait in the queue

 <br>